atkamara/Taxability/README.md

 $ docker build -t income_image .
 ```

-This process may take a while since there is a lot of packages to install
+This process may take a while since there is a lot of packages to install(for example last build took me \~20mins)

 When the process is done, you can check if the image is correctly listed:
 ```bash